 Oral & Maxillofacial Surgeons are trained, skilled and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.

-Dr. Lussier is on staff at the local hospitals in Kerrville and Fredericksburg to deliver emergency room coverage for facial injuries, which include the following conditions:
+Dr. Lussier is on staff at Hill Country Memorial Hospital in Fredericksburg to deliver emergency room coverage for facial injuries, which include the following conditions:

 Avulsed (knocked out) teeth

 Fractured facial bones (cheek, nose or eye socket)